Weaver Leather Horse Polo Leg Wraps, Steel, 4 pk.

 As a component of furniture, it is used for the economy of materials needed to provide the support for the useful surface, such as the table top or chair seat.

-Polo or Chovgan (Persian: چوگان) is a ball game that is played on horseback, a traditional field sport and one of the world's oldest known team sports.
-It originated in ancient Persia (modern-day Iran), dating back over 2,000 years.
+Polo is a ball game that is played on horseback as a traditional field sport.
+It is one of the world's oldest known team sports, having been adopted in the Western world from the game of Chovgan (Persian: چوگان), which originated in ancient Iran, dating back over 2,000 years.
 Initially played by Persian nobility as a training exercise for cavalry units, polo eventually spread to other parts of the world.
 The game is played by two opposing teams with the objective of scoring using a long-handled wooden mallet to hit a small hard ball through the opposing team's goal.
 Each team has four mounted riders, and the game usually lasts one to two hours, divided into periods called chukkas or chukkers.

-Polo has been called "the sport of kings", and has become a spectator sport for equestrians and high society, often supported by sponsorship.
-The progenitor of polo and its variants existed from the 6th century BC to the 1st century AD, as an equestrian game played by the Iranian.
-In Persia, where the sport evolved and developed, it was at first a training game for cavalry units, usually the royal guard or other elite troops.
-It is now popular around the world, with well over 100 member countries in the Federation of International Polo, played professionally in 16 countries, and was an Olympic sport from 1900 to 1936.
+Polo has been called "the sport of kings" and has become a spectator sport for equestrians and high society, often supported by sponsorship.
+The progenitor of polo and its variants existed from the 6th century BC to the 1st century AD, as an equestrian game played by the Iranian peoples.
+From Iran, where the sport evolved and developed, the game became popular around the world, with well over 100 member countries in the Federation of International Polo, and is played professionally in 16 countries; it was also an Olympic sport from 1900 to 1936.

 Arena polo is an indoor or semi-outdoor variant with similar rules, and is played with three riders per team.
-The playing field is smaller, enclosed and usually of compacted sand or fine aggregate, and often indoors.
+The playing field is smaller, enclosed and usually of compacted sand or fine aggregate.
 Arena polo has more maneuvering due to space limitations, and uses an air-inflated ball slightly larger than the hard solid ball used in field polo.
 Standard mallets are used, though slightly larger-head arena mallets are an option.

 Steel is an alloy of iron and carbon with improved strength and fracture resistance compared to other forms of iron.
 Because of its high tensile strength and low cost, steel is one of the most commonly manufactured materials in the world.
 Steel is used in buildings, as concrete reinforcing rods, in bridges, infrastructure, tools, ships, trains, cars, bicycles, machines, electrical appliances, furniture, and weapons.